Unlocking capital and new opportunities for women entrepreneurs through radical trust-based lending.

 Other organizations (Grameen America, ACCION, and LiftFund) have similar products and services, but our execution is unique:

-:We take trust-based lending seriously.
-100% of loan applications recommended by JETAs are approved and more than 99% of clients pay back loans on time.
+:Trust-based lending begins with JETAs.
+100% of loan applications recommended by JETAs are approved and over 99% of clients pay back loans on time.

-:We do not obsess over repayment rates.
-We focus on building financial resilience so that women can adapt to financial shocks long after they’ve moved on from our program.
+:We don't obsess over repayment rates.
+We focus on building resilience so that women can adapt to financial shocks long after they’ve moved on from our program.

 7. Impact: How has your project made a difference so far?